technicallyty/hardhat/docs/guides/migrate-from-buidler.md

 Hardhat is the new and evolved version of Buidler.

-This guide will teach you how to migrate your project from Buidler into Hardhat.
+This guide will teach you how to migrate your project from Buidler to Hardhat.

 ## Installing the Hardhat packages

-The first thing you need to do to migrate your project, is installing the new npm packages.
+To begin migrating your project, install the new npm packages.

 The package `@nomiclabs/buidler` is now `hardhat`.
 The plugins, which used to have package names like `@nomiclabs/buidler-<name>`, are now `@nomiclabs/hardhat-<name>`.